geodynamics/aspect/cookbooks/muparser_temperature_example/doc/muparser_temperature_example.md

 (sec:cookbooks:muparser_temperature_example)=
 # Using lazy expression syntax for if-else-statements in function expressions

-*This section was contributed by Magali Billen*
+*This section was contributed by Magali Billen.*

 This cookbook provides an example to illustrate how to use the lazy-expression syntax for multiple, nested, if-else-statements in function expressions in the